Moses-Ian/IanNet/Docs/CreatingANewLayer.md

 ### Add any arrays that you need

-These are usually used for debugging.
+These are used for debugging.

 ```csharp
 public class Softmax1D : Layer1D